ppy/osu-wiki/wiki/osu!_wiki/Contribution_guide/GitHub_web-based_editor/en.md

 *See also: [The github.dev web-based editor - GitHub Docs](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor)*

 [github.dev](https://github.dev) is a publicly available, GitHub-tailored web version of [Visual Studio Code](https://code.visualstudio.com).
-Compared to GitHub's own web editor, it offers a lot more flexibility and control over the repository's contents. github.dev is a recommended way of editing the osu! wiki, especially when working on several articles at once.
+Compared to GitHub's own web editor, it offers a lot more flexibility and control over the repository's contents. github.dev is a recommended way of contributing to the osu! wiki, especially while working on several articles at once.

 ## Navigation

 *Note: To work with the osu! wiki, **[fork the `ppy/osu-wiki` repository](/wiki/osu!_wiki/Contribution_guide#editing-the-wiki).***

-To open osu! wiki in the editor, replace `github.com` in the URL of the repository with `github.dev`.
+To open osu! wiki in the editor, replace `github.com` in the URL of your fork repository with `github.dev`.
 Alternatively, open your fork on GitHub and press `.` (period).

 ::: Infobox
 ![](img/command-palette.gif "Example use of the command palette")